IsoAnalytica/Sentinel-Public/README.md

 NOTE: I'm actively working on these so I will update and fix any bugs (which there are) as they are reported and improve these with some nice pdf reporting in time.

 Sentinel provides several different apps to explore your data. **MachineView** lets you compare specific machine results and provides an overview of your machine results.
 To use MachineView click the MachineView button.
 Then select your machine from the drop-down list.
-You can then toggle Machine Data OVerlay to select multiple other machines also.
+You can then toggle Machine Data Overlay to select multiple other machines also.
 Click Reset Filters to reset the state.

 ![MachineView](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/4725920c-30be-422f-87ca-fb055759fe53)